cosmos/cosmos-sdk/docs/quark/glossary.md

 ## Replay Protection

 In order to prevent [replay
-attacks](https://en.wikipedia.org/wiki/Replay_attack) a multi node nonce system has been constructed and is implemented as a module and can be found in `modules/nonce`.
-By adding each the nonce module to the stack, each transaction is verified for authenticity against replay attacks.
+attacks](https://en.wikipedia.org/wiki/Replay_attack) a multi account nonce system has been constructed as a module, which can be found in `modules/nonce`.
+By adding the nonce module to the stack, each transaction is verified for authenticity against replay attacks.
 This is achieved by requiring that a new signed copy of the sequence number which must be exactly 1 greater than the sequence number of the previous transaction.
 A